bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

   </template>
 </HighlightCard>

-You can also apply arbitrary classes to the toggle button via the `toggle-class` prop
+You can also apply arbitrary classes to the toggle button via the `toggle-class` prop.

 ### Split button color variant

 By default, the left split button uses the same `variant` as the `toggle` button.
-You can give the split button its variant via the `split-variant` prop
+You can give the split button its variant via the `split-variant` prop.

 <HighlightCard>
   <b-dropdown